peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * The quotient of the two numbers.
 Returns infinity if the divisor is 0 and the dividend is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
-Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion.
+Returns NaN if the result can't be exact because it would have a nonterminating binary expansion.

 ### Divide
-    public EDecimal Divide​(EDecimal divisor, EContext ctx) Divides this arbitrary-precision decimal number by another arbitrary-precision decimal number.
+    public EFloat Divide​(EFloat divisor, EContext ctx) Divides this arbitrary-precision binary float by another arbitrary-precision binary float.
 The preferred exponent for the result is this object's exponent minus the divisor's exponent.

 **Parameters:**